gehtmaguad/gatsby-starter-haezl/src/pages/posts/gatsby-plugins/gatsby-plugins.md

 ---
-title: "Gatsby Plugins"
+title: "gatsby plugins used by this starter"
-date: "2019-03-25"
+date: "2019-04-10"
-description: "Description of gatsby plugins used in this starter"
+description: "A descriptive list of gatsby plugins used by this template.
+For each plugin a short overview, usage in this starter and a link to the plugins site is given."
-cover: "plugins.jpg"
 ---

 ## gatsby-plugin-tslint